archive-for-processing/PiCrate/docs/_magic/processing.md

 import processing.video.Capture;
 /**
  * This interface makes it easier/possible to use the reflection methods
- * from Movie and Capture classes in Processing::App in propane
+ * from Movie and Capture classes in Processing::App in picrate
  * @author Martin Prout
  */
 public interface VideoInterface {